benfixit/catholic_hymnbook/content/arise-come-to-your-god.md

 ---
 id: 27
-title: Arise Come to Your God
+title: Arise Come to Your God (Psalm 100)
 ---

 _Antiphon 1:_